ros-event-camera/libcaer_driver/README.md

 ## CPU load

 Here are some approximate performance numbers on a 16 thread (8-core) AMD Ryzen 7480h laptop with max clock speed of 2.9GHz.
-The below numbers were obtained with a Davis 240C.
+The below numbers were obtained with a DvXplorer (bias sensitivity set to 4, sensor illuminated uniformly with square wave at 600Hz, delivering about 130-140 MeVs, 1150MB/s).
+Note that at this data rate, the decoding of the USB packets by libcaer saturates the CPU.

 THESE NUMBERS ARE PLACEHOLDERS, IGNORE FOR NOW!